semantic-release/semantic-release/CONTRIBUTING.md

 ### Lint

-All the [semantic-release](https://github.com/semantic-release) repository use [XO](https://github.com/sindresorhus/xo) for linting and [Prettier](https://prettier.io) for formatting.
+All the [semantic-release](https://github.com/semantic-release) repositories use [XO](https://github.com/sindresorhus/xo) for linting and [Prettier](https://prettier.io) for formatting.
 Prettier formatting will be automatically verified and fixed by XO.

-Before pushing your code changes make sure there is no linting errors with `npm run lint`.
+Before pushing your code changes make sure there are no linting errors with `npm run lint`.

 **Tips**:
 - Most linting errors can be automatically fixed with `npm run lint --fix`.
-- Install the [XO plugin](https://github.com/sindresorhus/xo#editor-plugins) for your editor to see linting error directly in your editor and automatically fix them on save.
+- Install the [XO plugin](https://github.com/sindresorhus/xo#editor-plugins) for your editor to see linting errors directly in your editor and automatically fix them on save.

 ### Tests